Open-Attestation/documentation-website/website/docs/transferable-record/preparing-transferable-record.md

 > For transferable record, you may not batch process it with other documents.
 Your directory `raw-documents` may only contain one file.
 >
-> Otherwise, this will result in a scenario where multiple documents being tied to a single Title Escrow Contract, preventing changes to the Beneficiary and Holder addresses for the individual documents in that batch.
+> Otherwise, the one-to-one mapping between a token ID and the asset ownership record will be violated as batching the records will result in a one-to-many mapping.

 ## Wrapping Transferable Document